 Disability and Age - Adults 18-64 must be disabled as determined by Social Security.
 Seniors, aged 65 and older, must require the level of care provided in a nursing home as determined during a medical review.

 Income – Unmarried or widowed applicants must have income no higher than 3 times the Supplemental Security Income rate.
-In 2019, monthly income at or under $2,313 is necessary.
-If a married couple is applying, the spouses are looked at as if they are two separate individuals.
-This means each spouse can have monthly income up to $2,313.
+In 2020, monthly income at or under $2,349 is necessary.
+If a married couple is applying, the spouses are looked at as if they are two separate applicants.
+This means each spouse can have monthly income up to $2,349.
 However, a more common scenario is for one spouse of a couple to apply.
-In this situation, the $2,313 / month figure still applies for the applicant.
+In this situation, the $2,349 / month income limit still applies for the applicant.
+To be clear, the non-applicant spouse’s income is not considered for the income eligibility of the applicant spouse.
 In addition, the applicant spouse is able to allocate some of his or her income to the non-applicant spouse in order to prevent that spouse from becoming impoverished.
-As of 2019, up to $3,160.50 can be allocated to the non-applicant spouse.
+As of 2020, up to $3,216 / month can be allocated to the non-applicant spouse.
 (This is called a monthly maintenance needs allowance.)

-Assets - The effective asset limit for single MaineCare applicants in 2019 is $10,000 in countable resources.
+Assets - The effective asset limit for single MaineCare applicants in 2020 is $10,000 in countable resources.
 Married couples with two applicants are permitted $15,000.
 (Unlike income, assets of a married couple are considered jointly.
 Learn more here.)
-If one spouse is not seeking assistance, the applicant spouse is permitted up to $10,000, and the non-applicant spouse can retain up to $126,420.
+If one spouse is not seeking assistance, the applicant spouse is permitted up to $10,000, and the non-applicant spouse can retain up to $128,640.
 (This figure that the non-applicant spouse can keep is called the community spouse resource allowance).
 Emphasis should be put on the fact that these limits are for countable assets.
-There are non-countable / exempt assets that include a family home provided its value does not exceed $878,000, household goods, and a vehicle, provided it is in use and not an investment or high-value collector's item.
+There are non-countable / exempt assets that include a family home provided its equity value does not exceed $893,000 (in 2020), household goods, and a vehicle, provided it is in use and not an investment or high-value collector's item.

-Qualifying When Over the Limit – Fortunately, there are options for residents whose finances are greater than the allowable limits.
+Qualifying When Over the Limit – Fortunately, there are options for residents whose finances are greater than the allowable income and / or asset limit(s).
 MaineCare offers a Medically Needy exception for persons with high recurring medical costs that consume most of their income.
 This option, which is often referred to as a Spend Down Program, it works similarly to a deductible program.
 Once the applicant spends down their excess income on medical bills and meets the income limit, the applicant is eligible for the Elderly and Adults with Disabilities Waiver for the remainder of the six-month “spend down” period.

 Unfortunately, the medically needy option does not assist applicants with excess assets to meet the asset limit.
 Rather, applicants can spend assets that are over the limit on non-countable ones.
 This might be upgrading one’s heating and/or plumbing, adding a first floor bedroom for easier access, or paying off credit cards and other debt.
 When “spending down” excess assets, it is crucial that no assets are gifted or sold for under value.
 This is because Medicaid has a look-back period of 5-years.
 During this period of time, Medicaid reviews all transactions to ensure this rule has not been violated, and if it has, an applicant will not be eligible for Medicaid for a period of time.